 There also appears to be a greater number of asymptomatic COVID-19 cases than asymptomatic flu cases.
 And the death rate for COVID-19 appears to be higher than the death rate for flu.
 There also appears to be more super-spreading events with COVID-19 than with flu: It seems to be transmitted more easily through the air, although both viruses are primarily spread by droplets.
 Finally, the risk of complications and death in healthy infants and children appears to be higher for flu than for COVID-19.

-Note the weasel words “appears”; this is doublespeak for “we don’t know; it is unproven”.
-Ditto for any failure to have real proof—ferquently referred to as a “consensus”—most often when Big Pharma is involved, or there are political considerations.
+Note the weasel words “appears”; this is doublespeak for “we don’t know; it is unproven,, we have an agenda to put forth.”.
+Ditto for any failure to have compelling scientific evidence—this is know as a “consensus”—most often when Big Pharma is involved (think statins), or there are political considerations (COVID-19).

 What Dr. Kappagoda is referring to as the “death rate” is unclear, but what is clear that non one knows or can know the death rate versus infection rate, since no one knows the infection rate, and it cannot be known without large-scale randomized testing at frequent intervals!
 Which no country has done.